 Consult a surgeon to ask any questions about this procedure which helps to prevent further damage to the nerve.
 If you have the operation in a timely fashion, numbness in the hand may improve.
 The operation takes up to three-quarters of an hour and a variety of anaesthetics are available.

-To perform the operation your surgeon will cut any tight tissue which is compressing the nerve over the back, inner side of your elbow.
-Sometimes in the course of the procedure a piece of bone is removed or a nerve is shifted to lie in front of the elbow.
+To perform the operation your surgeon will cut any tight tissue which is compressing the nerve over the back, the inner side of your elbow.
+Sometimes in the course of the procedure, a piece of bone is removed or a nerve is shifted to lie in front of the elbow.